 Religion and Tradition

 In Charleston, Providentialists had religious objections to inoculation.
 One of these objections was that they believed, like those in Boston, that God brought diseases to man as punishment.
-They believed that there were other methods to treating smallpox that did not challenge God’s will – mostly herbal antidotes that Colonists were already familiar with.
-On his part, Kilpatrick did not try to deny these views, more so fit them into his own by arguing that God gave man reason and free will, and that inoculating is an act of free will2.
+They believed that there were other methods to treating smallpox that did not challenge God’s will – mostly herbal antidotes that colonists were already familiar with.
+For his part, Kilpatrick did not try to deny these views, but instead tried to incorporate them with his own by arguing that God gave man reason and free will, and that inoculating is an act of free will.2

 Medical Efficacy and Ethics